fml45678/saltyDog/README.md

-I am buildin the Salty Dog 2.0 MIDI controller using JohnnyFive and WebMidi
+I am building the Salty Dog 2.0 MIDI controller using JohnnyFive and WebMidi